Shut Down Chase!

 JP Morgan & Chase gave $195 billion to the fossil fuel industry since the Paris Climate Agreement was signed in 2016, making them the #1 Wall Street funder of tar sands oil, one of the dirtiest fossil fuels on the planet.
 The Bank currently provides lines of credit to fund Keystone XL, Dakota Access and TransMountain.
-By pressuring Midwest stakeholders, we can influence the broader institution through CEO Jamie Dimon to stand on the right side of history.

 Read more in Rainforest Action Network’s 2019 Banking on Climate Change Report.